 Bulk Merge for High Volumes of Duplicates

 If you're dealing with a large volume of duplicates, manually merging each record can be time-consuming and inefficient.
-In these cases, learn how you to bulk merge HubSpot duplicates to accelerate the cleanup process at scale:
+In these cases, learn how to bulk merge HubSpot duplicates to accelerate the cleanup process at scale:

 - Identify Strict Duplicate Rules: Define clear, strict rules to ensure only certain duplicates are merged.
 This helps avoid accidental merging of non-duplicates.